m3y54m/esp32-freertos/README.md

-# esp32-freertos
-Getting started with FreeRTOS on ESP32 (LOLIN32)
+# FreeRTOS on ESP32 (LOLIN32)

+## Project Initialization

+Create a new project using PlatformIO with the following settings:

+- Board: WeMos Lolin32
+- Framework: ESP-IDF (Espressif IoT Development Framework)